kayaelle/dev-dcc-website/team.md

     photo: /images/members/jchartrand.jpg
 ---

-The DCC is supported by a team of professionals.
+The DCC is lead by a team of professionals who are passionate about building technology and tools that support insitutions and learners.